sw360/sw360vagrant/README.md

 The main reason why downloading pakages and creating the base box is separate from vagrant provisioning is that downloading and provisioning of dependencies takes some time.
-And this not necessary every time a deployment is started.
+And this not necessary every time a new deployment is started.

 Please see details about this below.
 Tested with linux, windows and macosx.
 The hardware requirements can bee seen in the `shred/configuration.rb` file.